pantheon-systems/documentation/source/content/guides/decoupled/overview/01-introduction.md

 Pantheon Front-End Sites provide users with tools that improve the experience of building a decoupled frontend that sources data from a CMS backend.

-With decoupled sites, a CMS site can be linked to a single decoupled site, multiple sites, or the user does not need a CMS at all and can link directly to a frontend application.
+With decoupled sites, a CMS site can be linked to a single decoupled site, multiple sites, or you can not use a CMS at all and link directly to a frontend application.

 A Front-End Site allows you to connect to your Git repository and deploy a site with Gatsby, Next.js, or no CMS at all.
 When creating a new decoupled site, you can choose from select CMS backends and JavaScript frontends as a starting point, or start with a clean set up and connect your site account to an existing repository.